MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-wls-app.md

   > Get a support entitlement from Oracle before going to production.
 Failure to do so results in running insecure images that are not patched for critical security flaws.
 For more information on Oracle's critical patch updates, see [Critical Patch Updates, Security Alerts and Bulletins](https://www.oracle.com/security-alerts/) from Oracle.
 - Prepare a local machine with Unix-like operating system installed - for example, Ubuntu, Azure Linux, macOS, Windows Subsystem for Linux.
   - [Azure CLI](/cli/azure).
 Use `az --version` to test whether az works.
 This document was tested with version 2.55.1.
-  - [Docker](https://docs.docker.com/get-docker).
-This document was tested with Docker version 20.10.7.
-Use `docker info` to test whether Docker Daemon is running.
+  - [Podman](https://podman.io/).
+This document was tested with Podman version 3.4.4.
   - [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl).
 Use `kubectl version` to test whether kubectl works.
 This document was tested with version v1.21.2.
   - A Java Development Kit (JDK) compatible with the version of WebLogic Server you intend to run.
 The article directs you to install a version of WebLogic Server that uses JDK 11.
 Ensure that your `JAVA_HOME` environment variable is set correctly in the shells in which you run the commands.
   - [Maven](https://maven.apache.org/download.cgi) 3.5.0 or higher.